Disgruntled/AWSpermissionChecker/readme.md

 -Create companion that looks at when policy changes

--break out some pieces of code into config (exclusion rule, badPatterns, logging messages)
+-Break out some pieces of code into config (exclusion rule, badPatterns, logging messages)

--support reading in-line policies (gross!)
+-Support reading in-line policies (gross!)

 -Cloudformation and terraform deployments

+-Write better unit tests with mock objects for IAM, Removing dependency on updating config items in permissionChecker_test.py

 ## Requirements